 - The completed thesis is due mid-March of the senior year.

 - In early May, Honors students will participate in an Honors Symposium, at which students make brief presentations of their theses to interested faculty, friends, and family.

 - The English Department has an archive of past honors theses, which can be browsed in 3200 Angell Hall.
 You may also view past honors thesis titles (and electronic theses starting in 2000) on the department website at the English Department Honors Thesis Archive Catalog.

 Honors students are encouraged to study abroad for a term, when that study is academically feasible and seems likely to contribute to the success of a student's project.
 Those intending to study abroad should inform the Honors Director of their plans as early as possible, so that the curricula for junior and senior years may be carefully planned.

-The Quinn and Wagner Awards
+The Wagner Awards

 The John Wagner/Ralph Williams Award for Outstanding Thesis is given to the student whose final thesis has been deemed the outstanding thesis for the year.
 This annual award is decided by the Honors Committee and includes a cash prize.

-The Wagnew Bursaries
+The Wagner Bursaries

 Each year the Wagner fund awards two or three grants to help English Honors students acquire the materials or experience they need to complete particularly ambitious projects.
 Awards come from a limited pool of approximately $250 and may be used to help support trips to archives or other sites related to students' work; apply early.
 They may also be used to buy books or other materials not easily available but necessary to a given project.
 Applicants must first discuss their applications with the Director of the program.